Remarkable Women: The Memorial Health nurse who put herself on the front lines

 “You have to laugh at even the smallest, most craziest things because if you don’t, then it’ll overwhelm you,” said Blanton.

-The winner will receive a trip to Chicago in April to attend a special taping at WGN-TV studios.
-She will also be considered for “Nexstar Woman of the Year.”
+The winner of WSAV’s contest will be announced on April 1 and will be considered for the “Nexstar Woman of the Year” award.